 Training Camp for the 1961 Football Season

 During the summer of 1961, I anxiously awaited the start of my senior year of football.
 It began with a 2-3 week training camp commencing during the last two weeks in August.
-Prior to the camp I had to pass a physical exam and get a dental exam.
+Before the camp, I had to pass a physical exam and get a dental exam.

-Before we even started to line up for scrimmages, we had to refine our individual position techniques.
+Before we even started to line up for scrimmages, we had to refine our position techniques.
 Since I was both an offensive and a defensive lineman, there were blocking and tackling drills.
-For blocking, the first thing we did in practice was popping from a correct three point stance, and then hitting a dummy held by the line coach.
+For blocking, the first thing we did in practice was popping from a correct three-point stance, and then hitting a dummy held by the line coach.
 After that, two linemen would hit a blocking sled and push the coach who was riding it.
-For defensive drills, we would accelerate from a four point stance and grasp a tackling dummy.
+For defensive drills, we would accelerate from a four-point stance and grasp a tackling dummy.

-After the line coach determined we had correct technique, all linemen participated in the tough "hamburger drill."
-In this drill, two blocking dummies were held with a two yard interval between them.
-On one side was a defensive player in a four point stance.
+After the line coach determined we had the correct technique, all linemen participated in the tough "hamburger drill."
+In this drill, two blocking dummies were held with a two-yard interval between them.
+On one side was a defensive player in a four-point stance.
 On the other side was an offensive player with a running back behind him.
-When coach blew his whistle, the offensive player tried to block the defensive player and push him back so that the running back could pass through the hole between the dummies.
+When the coach blew his whistle, the offensive player tried to block the defensive player and push him back so that the running back could pass through the hole between the dummies.
 If the offensive player didn't move the defensive player, many times the running back would run right over the offensive player unless tackled by the defensive player.
 There were some violent collisions in this drill.

-When coach determined it was time, we would start scrimmaging on the practice field.
+When the coach determined it was time, we would start scrimmaging on the practice field.
 It was 11 against 11 with plays being called and live blocking and tackling.
 We would huddle up before each play in which the quarterback would call a play from the playbook.
-These plays were designated by three digit numbers followed by right or left.
-When we got into our formation on the line, the quarterback would say, "Ready, set" and then "Hut one, Hut two, Hut three, Hut four."
-In the huddle the quarterback would tell us on which "hut" the center will pass the ball between his legs to the quarterback.
-For running plays, the second number of the three digit number indicated the running back who would receive the ball from the quarterback while the third number was the hole on the line where the back would run.
-The hole over center was notated by "1", "2" was for over the guard position, "3" over the tackle positions, "4" over the end position, and "9" on the outside of the end position.
-If the play called, for example, was 183 left on "3", that meant that when the quarterback said "hut 3," he would hand the ball to the right half back who would run over the left tackle position hole where I lined up.
+These plays were designated by three-digit numbers followed by right or left.
+When we got into our formation on the line, the quarterback would say, "Ready, set" and then "Hut one, hut two, hut three, hut four."
+In the huddle, the quarterback would tell us on which "hut" the center will pass the ball between his legs to the quarterback.
+For running plays, the second number of the three-digit number indicated the running back who would receive the ball from the quarterback while the third number was the hole on the line where the back would run.
+The hole over-center was notated by "1", "2" was for over the guard position, "3" over the tackle positions, "4" over the end position, and "9" on the outside of the end position.
+If the play called, for example, was 183 left on "3", that meant that when the quarterback said "hut 3," he would hand the ball to the right halfback who would run over the left tackle position hole where I lined up.
 This was all done out of a "T" formation in which we lined up.
-It was my job to move the defensive tackle opposite me out of the way, so that the half back could get through the hole.
+It was my job to move the defensive tackle opposite me out of the way so that the halfback could get through the hole.

-Since I also played defense, we also had defensive line formations of attacking the ball which were called by the defensive captain.
-As a lineman, I was responsible for clogging up my space opposite the offensive player, so the half back couldn't get through.
+Since I also played defense, we also had defensive line formations of attacking the ball which was called by the defensive captain.
+As a lineman, I was responsible for clogging up my space opposite the offensive player, so the halfback couldn't get through.
 On passing downs, I had to penetrate and get pressure on the quarterback.

 First Three Games of 1961 Season: Success and Optimism

-Our 1961 nine game season began on the first Friday after Labor Day in September.
+Our 1961 nine-game season began on the first Friday after Labor Day in September.
 It was an away game scheduled against the Mukwonago Chiefs, a team that we were able to tie during my junior year.
 We had a very good week of practice leading up to the game, and everyone on our team was confident of victory.
 As it was, our team's offensive line blocked very well, and Burlington High was victorious 18-14.
-I remember doing a lot of trash taking during the game, because some of the Mukwonago players were my grade school classmates.
+I remember doing a lot of trash-talking during the game because some of the Mukwonago players were my grade school classmates.
 Since none of the juniors on our team had any game playing experience, I played every snap of the 48 minute game on offense, defense, and special teams.

 In preparation for the second and home opening game, we watched film of the Mukwonago game on Monday, and then heard scouting reports about our next opponent, the Walworth Big Foot Chiefs.
 The film was taken by our school's audio-visual teacher who had a movie camera mounted on a tripod on top of our school team bus which was parked not far from the sideline of the gridiron were we had our benches.
 The film which was rewound and played in slow motion highlighted all missed assignments during the game.
 It also showed us what we had to do to correct our mistakes.